subirvarma/GeneralCognitics/_posts/StatisticalMechanics5.md

 [Chang et.al.
 (2010)](https://www.nature.com/articles/nn.2641) provided direct neurophysiological confirmation by finding categorical speech representations in superior temporal gyrus (STG) area of the brain; [Mesgarani, Cheung, Johnson & Chang (2014, Science)](https://linguistics.berkeley.edu/~kjohnson/papers/Mesgarani_et_al_2014_Science.pdf), using intracranial recordings, found STG populations tuned to discrete phonetic features, not raw continuous acoustics.
 [Hickok and Poeppel’s (2007)](https://www.nature.com/articles/nrn2113) dual-stream model locates early phonological processing in STG/STS of the brain with a lexical-interface stage in posterior middle temporal gyrus (pMTG) — mapping cleanly onto the three stages of the model presented here: STG/STS for phonetic features, pMTG for word-level $zz$ representation, and, continuing upward, Lambon Ralph’s ATL hub for integration with other modalities.

+Do the latent states $zzz_n$ or $zz_n$ encode 'thought'?
+Levelt’s production model as described in his book [Speaking: From Intention to Articulation (1989)](https://www.mpi.nl/publications/item67053/speaking-intention-articulation) has a first stage, conceptualization, whose output is a preverbal message — a language-independent conceptual representation of what to say, prior to and dissociable from any particular verbalization (which is why “the same thought” can be expressed in different words or languages).
+This is a direct architectural instantiation of exactly the proposed role for 𝑧:̄ a persistent, amodal state that the generative pathway then unrolls into a word sequence, with 𝑧 ̄ playing the role of the preverbal message and the language pipeline playing Levelt’s formulation stage.

+### The Barrenholtz Paper

+[Barenholtz (2026)](https://arxiv.org/abs/2606.05346)  introduces trajectory extrapolation error (TEE): at each word, fit a linear trajectory to the preceding 3 hidden states of a transformer
+(GPT-2/Pythia), extrapolate one step forward, and measure how far the actual next hidden state lands from that extrapolated point.
+His key finding is that TEE is nearly orthogonal to surprisal (𝑟 = .044) and independently predicts reading times, replicating across GPT-2 sizes, across a different positional-encoding architecture (Pythia/RoPE), on both garden-path sentences and thousands of naturalistic word positions (Natural Stories).
+The displacement control is the sharpest result: raw magnitude of representational change and TEE predict reading time in opposite directions — a large change that continues the established direction is facilitative, while a small change that breaks direction is costly.

+Critically, the GPT2 model itself doesn’t use this trajectory structure in its own processing — direction preservation collapses to near-chance one step ahead at the intermediate layer, so each forward pass is essentially a fresh computation, not a running extrapolation.
+Trajectory structure in GPT2 is a passive residual of training on human-produced text (which itself has local planning momentum), not an active computational strategy that the transformer exploits.

+The core dissociation — word-level prediction error vs. representational reorientation cost — maps onto the predictive-coding energy in the IM-LEPP model

+$$ E_{PC} = {1\over 2}\epsilon_y^T\Pi_y\epsilon_y + {1\over 2}\epsilon_z^T\Pi_z\epsilon_z  $$

+Surprisal is the natural analogue of $\epsilon_y$ (bottom-up word-level error); TEE looks like an empirical proxy for $𝜖\epsilon_z$ (top-down: how badly did the state land where its own momentum/prior predicted it should).
+Barrenholtz finds that these two are independent, additive, and non-interacting is a nontrivial piece of support for keeping $\epsilon_y$ and $\epsilon_z$ as separate energy terms.

+The paper explicitly finds that plain autoregressive transformers don’t do what the design assumes — they don’t carry forward a persistent state with real momentum that gets used prospectively; they recompute fresh from context every step, and trajectory structure in their hidden states is an accidental byproduct of training data, not an active mechanism.
+Barrenholtz himself flag this as the open question (their Section 4.3): is trajectory-sensitivity in humans just a passive correlate of prediction, or is comprehension “fundamentally a dynamical process in which the evolving representational state carries local trajectory continuity that is actively maintained and exploited”?
+His data is consistent with either.

+The IM-LEPP model is a specific, falsifiable bet on the second hypothesis — stronger than anything this paper establishes, but a natural sharpening of the exact question the paper leaves open.
+If anything, the paper’s finding that an ordinary transformer’s own dynamics don’t do active momentum-tracking is a reason to think an ordinary transformer is the wrong underlying mechanism for what the human data show.
+A concrete follow-up test this suggests: replace the paper’s linear extrapolation for the latent state (deliberately the crudest possible transition model) with an actual trained, ideally multimodal, next-$𝑧$ predictor, and check whether its residual explains reading times even better.
+That would be direct evidence favoring something like a diffusion-based transition module over simple momentum model.

 ## Experimental Evidence